This information will help you learn about microvascular reconstruction surgery using free tissue transfer and how to care for yourself after it.

-For the first week after your surgery, your doctors and nurses will monitor the blood supply to your reconstructed site and nearby tissues using a Doppler® ultrasound machine.
+For the first week after your surgery, your healthcare providers will check the blood supply to your reconstructed site and nearby tissues.
+They will do this using a Doppler® ultrasound machine.
 The machine is noisy, but the ultrasound is painless.

 Caring For Yourself After Your Surgery

-The care of your donor site will depend on how the wound was closed.
+How you care for your donor site will depend on how the wound was closed.
 It may have been closed:

 - By bringing the edges of the skin together.
 This will look like a line of sutures.

 - With a skin graft.
 If a skin graft was used, it will have a large dressing on it.
-The dressing is usually removed 5 to 7 days after surgery.
+The dressing is removed 5 to 7 days after surgery.
 Your nurse will explain how to care for it when you go home.
-For more information, ask your nurse for the resource About Your Split Thickness Skin Graft, or search for it on www.mskcc.org/pe
+For more information, ask your nurse for the resource About Your Split-Thickness Skin Graft.

 If your donor site is on your abdomen (belly), elevate your knees in bed, by placing a pillow below your knees.
 When you’re out of bed, sit with your feet on a stool.
 Your PT will show you how to do this.

-No matter how the donor site is closed, avoid tension or pulling on the site.
+No matter how the donor site is closed, don’t put tension or pull on the site.

-- Your sutures will likely be removed 7 to 10 days after your surgery.
+- Your sutures will be removed about 7 to 10 days after your surgery.

-- If you’re having radiation therapy to your surgical sites, your sutures may stay in place for 2 to 3 weeks or longer.
+- If you had radiation therapy in the past to your surgical sites, your sutures may stay in place for 2 to 3 weeks or longer.

 After your surgery, you may need to avoid certain exercises and movements.
 This is to make sure you don’t create any tension on the newly reattached blood vessels.
-These limits depend on the location and the type of free flap you have had.
-Your doctors and nurses will give you specific instructions.
+These limits depend on the location and the type of free flap you have.
+Your healthcare providers will give you specific instructions.

-If your donor site is on your upper back, your doctor may limit how much movement above the shoulder you should do for 1 to 2 weeks after your surgery.
+If your donor site is on your upper back, you may need to limit how much you raise your arms above your shoulders.
 Your PT will explain this to you.

 Most people can eat a regular diet when they go home.
-If your surgery was in your mouth, you will most likely go home on a full liquid or puréed diet.
-A puréed diet is one in which all your food is processed in a blender.
-Your dietitian or nurse will review this with you.
-For more information about following a puréed diet, read Eating Guide for Puréed and Mechanical Soft Diets.
+If your surgery was in your mouth, you may need to follow a full liquid or puréed diet.
+A puréed diet is when all your food is processed in a blender.
+Your clinical dietitian nutritionist or nurse will review this with you.
+For more information about following a puréed diet, read Eating Guide for Puréed Food and Mechanical Soft Food Diets .

-- When you leave the hospital, wear comfortable and loose-fitting clothing.
-Don’t wear anything that directly presses on your free flap.
+- Wear comfortable and loose-fitting clothing.
+Don’t wear anything that presses on your free flap.
 This can affect the blood supply to your free flap.

-- If a car seat belt falls across your incisions, place a small pillow or folded towel under the seat belt on top of the incision.
+- If your seat belt falls across your incisions, place a small pillow or folded towel under the seat belt on top of the incision.

 Caring For Your Surgical Sites At Home

-- Don’t put anything on your incisions until they are completely healed, including:
+- Don’t put anything on your incisions until they’re healed, including:

 - Perfume and cologne